How To Stop Cats From Scratching Furniture

-Here’s why they don’t always stick to the scratching post.
+Here’s why cats don’t always stick to the scratching post.

 You love your cat.
 But you don’t love when he claws up your couch.

-Scratching is an inevitable cat behavior problem, but your furniture doesn’t have to be the victim.
-The Dodo spoke with Dr. Vanessa Spano, a veterinarian at Behavior Vets in New York City, to find out how to save your sofa.
+Your furniture doesn’t have to be the victim when your cat inevitably starts scratching.
+The Dodo spoke with Dr. Vanessa Spano, a veterinarian at Behavior Vets in Colorado, and Dr. Michelle Burch, a veterinarian from Paramount Pet Health, to find out how to save your sofa.

 - Sharpening their nails